RTXteam/RTX-KG2/README.md

 `us-west-2` AWS zone).
-The KG2 build script downloads the UMLS distribution (including SNOMED CT) from the private S3 bucket `rtx-kg2` (IANAL, but it appears that UMLS is encumbered by a license preventing redistribution so I have not it them on a public server for download; but you can get it for free at the [UMLS website](https://www.nlm.nih.gov/research/umls/) if you agree to the UMLS licenses) and it uploads the final output `kg2.json` file to the public S3 bucket `rtx-kg2-public`.
+The KG2 build script downloads the UMLS distribution (including SNOMED CT) from the private S3 bucket `rtx-kg2` (IANAL, but it appears that UMLS is encumbered by a license preventing redistribution so I have not hosted them on a public server for download; but you can get it for free at the [UMLS website](https://www.nlm.nih.gov/research/umls/) if you agree to the UMLS licenses) and it uploads the final output `kg2.json` file to the public S3 bucket `rtx-kg2-public`.
 Alternatively, you can set up your own S3 bucket to